Sweet Potato Mini Latkes + Kid-Made Apple-Persimmon Sauce + Apple-Persimmon Smoothies

 - While restoring the Temple, the Maccabees found only enough oil to kindle its lamps for one night.
 According to tradition, that small amount of oil miraculously burned for eight nights until more could be procured.
 That's why Hanukkah is an eight-day celebration.

-- Each of the eight nights, one candle on a nine-branch "menorah" is lit until the end of Hanukkah, when all eight are burning.
+- On each of the eight nights, one candle on a nine-branch "menorah" is lit until the end of Hanukkah, when all eight are burning.
 The ninth branch, above or below the others, is the "shamash" or "helper" flame, used to light the others.
 Traditionally, oil is supposed to be used for lighting these flames.
 These days, candles are usually used instead.

 - The candles are lit, starting from the right.
 The newest candle is lit first.
 Jewish families say a series of blessings as they light the candles and sing songs like "Ma'oz Tzur" (Strong Rock), "Dreidel, Dreidel, Dreidel," and "Oh Chanukah."